**Adding your 2560x373 category images for our new responsive platform, Serve?**

 Adding Images to Library

-Users can drop files onto the upload square or click the square to select files from their computer.
+Users can drop files onto the upload square or click the square to select files from their computers.

 The minimum size requirements for images is set per brand, according to their customer-facing menu design requirements.
 Images that are below the minimum size will fail with an error message that the image is too small.
 Large images can be scaled down automatically by the Olo system to fit smaller requirements, but not vice versa.